mickymacirl/CI-P5-EGZ/TESTING.md

 1. User was able to navigate to the blog section of the site
 2. User was able to read a blog post
 3. Admin was able to log in to the site
-4. Admin was able to navigate to the product management section
+4. Admin was able to navigate to the post management section
 5. Admin was able to create a new blog post
 6. User was able to read a blog post
 7. Admin was able to update a blog post